Learning Objectives

 Module 7: Component Damage

-- Recognize common types of component damage and the associated consequences
+- Identify the different types of component damage and their consequences

 Module 8: Printed Boards and Assemblies

-- Determine the acceptability of common conditions for PCBs and assemblies
+- Use IPC-A-610 to determine the acceptability of common PCB and PCBA anomalies

-- Identify the common causes of PCB and assembly conditions
+- Determine the common causes of PCB and PCBA defects

-- Implement steps to resolve common causes of PCB and assembly conditions
+- Implement steps to resolve common causes of PCB and PCBA defects

 Module 9: High Voltage

-- Explain the importance of preventing corona discharge in high-voltage applications
+- Explain the importance of IPC-A-610 criteria for high voltage applications

-- Identify steps & methods to minimize common high-voltage defects
+- Identify methods to minimize common high-voltage defects

 Module 10: Jumper Wires